NordicESMhub/climate-data-tutorial/_episodes/01-introduction.md

 *Source: [Animated short on statistics](https://youtu.be/e0vj-0imOLw) from Norwegian infotainment program Siffer.
 Produced by TeddyTV for NRK.
 Animation by Ole Christoffer Haga*

-Watch this [Video](https://youtu.be/e0vj-0imOLw) to get a summary of the difference between climate and weather.
+Watch this [Video](https://youtu.be/e0vj-0imOLw) to get an illustration of the difference between climate and weather.

 Climate questions are different from weather questions:
+- Will is rain tomowrow?      <- weather
-- By how much will global temperature at the end of the century be warmer than the beginning of the century?
+- By how much will global temperature at the end of the century be warmer than the beginning of the century?     <- climate
-- What could happen if CO2 emissions double within the next century?
+- What could happen if CO2 emissions double within the next century?     <- climate

 # Climate variables